+1/4 1/4 stage 1/2 1/2 stage Final stage 1 A Qualifier #1 5 Α Winner Race 1] 7 Α Loser Race 5 L В Qualifier #8 В Winner Race 2 ' В Loser Race 6

+2 Α Qualifier #4 6 Α Winner Race 3 8 Α Winner Race 5

+В Qualifier #5 Ľ В Winner Race 4 Ľ В Winner Race 6

+3 Α Qualifier #2

+В Qualifier #7

+,

+4 Α Qualifier #3

+Ľ В Qualifier #6

+Figure 9-2 Speed Knockout Round - 8 Starters

+4 starters

+Figure 9-3 Speed Knockout Round - 8 Starters

+9.10.2 Speed Competitions with multiple rounds where the Final Round uses a non-Knockout Format Final Round as required by Rule 9.3.3(b), shall use a Final Round where the starting order is as set out in Rule 9.9, but using the immediately preceding round rank for ordering the competitors who advanced to the Final Round.

+9.11 Competition Procedure - Practice Period

-1/4 stage 1/2 stage Final stage A Qualifier #1 B Qualifier #8 A Winner Race 1 B Winner Race 2 7 A Loser Race 5 B Loser Race 6 2 A Qualifier #4 B Qualifier #5 6 A Winner Race 3 B Winner Race 4 8 A Winner Race 5 B Winner Race 6 3 A Qualifier #2 B Qualifier #7 A Qualifier #3 B Qualifier #6 Figure 9-2 Speed Knockout Round - 8 Starters 4 starters 1/2 stage Final stage A Qualifier #1 B Qualifier #4 A Loser Race 1 B Loser Race 2 A Qualifier #2 B Qualifier #3 A Winner Race 1 B Winner Race 2 Figure 9-3 Speed Knockout Round - 8 Starters 9.11.2 9.10.2 Spe eed Competitions with multiple rounds where the Final Round where t the starting order is as set Round as required by Rule 9.3.3(b), shall use a Final out in Rule 9.9, but using the immediately preceding tho advanced to the Final Round.
-9 .12 9.11 Com petition Procedure - Practice Period 9.12.1 9.11.1 entitled to one event of a Fals practice attempt or run on e ere a Practice Period is held, competitors should be each route/lane.
-Competitors will not be stopped in the 9.12.2 9.11.2 Practice Period should include a demonstration of the · · al and of the timing equipm making their a Speed Judge i on Round, each competite tempts in the starting order. e Practice Period should take the form of a pre-run of or eligible to participate in the Qualification Round er published for the Qualification Round.
-The USAC ent Organizer may vary the timing and format of any specific to a competition. · ·
+- 9.11.1 Where a Practice Period is held, competitors should be entitled to one practice attempt or run on each route/lane.
+Competitors will not be stopped in the event of a False Start. - 9.11.2 The Practice Period should include a demonstration of the false start signal and of the timing equipment. - 9.11.3 The Practice Period should take the form of a pre-run of the Qualification Round, each competitor eligible to participate in the Qualification Round making their attempts in the starting order published for the Qualification Round.
+The USAC Speed Judge in consultation with the Event Organizer may vary the timing and format of any Practice Period to reflect circumstances specific to a competition.

-Competition Procedure: Qualification and Semi-Final Rounds
+9.12 Competition Procedure: Qualification and Semi-Final Rounds

-Each competitor may make one attempt on each lane,
+- 9.12.1 Each competitor may make one attempt on each lane, except: - a) where a re-run is required following a False Start or a Technical Incident, in which case an additional attempt shall be permitted; or

-- a) where a re-run is required following a False Start or a Technical Incident, in which case an additional attempt shall be permitted; or - b) where they fail to report to the Call Zone when called, in which case the relevant race shall proceed without them; or - c) where the competition has only a single lane, in which the competitor's second (2nd) attempt on that lane shall be considered the competitor's attempt on the second (2nd) lane. - 9.13.29.12.2 Each competitor shall remain in the Competition Area as directed by the USAC Speed Judge until they have completed their attempts on both lanes. - A competitor making a False Start (with the exception of a Probationary False Start, as outlined in Rule 9.15.5) in their first scheduled race will not be eligible to start their second scheduled race.
-However, such a competitor, only in a round that contributes to Time Rank (as set forth in Rule 9.20.7), will be allowed to start their second race for Time Rank consideration only, and any such second race for said competitor shall not contribute to the competitor's rank in the round.
+- b) where they fail to report to the Call Zone when called, in which case the relevant race shall proceed without them; or - c) where the competition has only a single lane, in which the competitor's second (2nd) attempt on that lane shall be considered the competitor's attempt on the second (2nd) lane. - 9.12.2 Each competitor shall remain in the Competition Area as directed by the USAC Speed Judge until they have completed their attempts on both lanes. - 9.12.3 A competitor making a False Start (with the exception of a Probationary False Start, as outlined in Rule 9.15.5) in their first scheduled race will be eligible to start their second scheduled race.
 In all cases where a False Start occurs, the competitor who has not made the False Start may re-run without a partner, this re-run taking place before the next scheduled race.

-9.149.13 Competition Procedure: Final Round
+9.13 Competition Procedure: Final Round